lexra/cross-build_bluez5/README.md

 # Cross-compile Bluez5

-Cross-compile Bluez5 for the prebuilt toolchain of `gcc-sigmastar-9.1.0-2019.11-x86_64_arm-linux-gnueabihf` .
+A bash shell script is provded for the prebuilt toolchain of `gcc-sigmastar-9.1.0-2019.11-x86_64_arm-linux-gnueabihf` cross-compiling `Bluez5` project .